sentientforest/sylvanomicon/en-us/remote_work_tips.md

+# Remote Work Tips

+I have been working remotely full time since 2014.
+Over the past six years, I only traveled into the Bay Area for work trips about 1-4 times per year.
+Other than that, I worked from my home office.

+On this page I have written up some of the lessons I have learned in that time.

+## Home Office Basics

 Have a dedicated office with a closed door.
 If you have a hollow-core door, replace it with a solid core door for better soundproofing.
 Ideally, situate your office in a separate